JonathanMauroFerrara/JonathanMauroFerrara/README.md

 - **Communication**  in a team is the ** :key: to success**, i tried to respect others and their ideas trying to always **find a meeting point**
 - **Not being ashamed** to ask for help :raising_hand: was something I worked on a lot in this project, also pushing others to show their doubts and trying to solve them together
 - Leaving the comfort zone :no_entry: and using new technologies in order to learn as much as possible was another point on which I worked a lot together with the team.
+- I learned how to organize :bookmark_tabs: the work for the front-end and for the back-end, trying to meet the deadlines :calendar: while also respecting the commitments of each employee
+- I have also learned to stay positive :muscle: by facing problems and obstacles along the way, always trying to motivate others to give their all too.
 <br>